oscargao98/digital_circuit_simulator/README.md

-# A Basic Digital Circuit Simulator
+# A Simple Digital Circuit Simulator

 Run with ```make``` and then ```./sim```.
 User will specify circuit file and test vector when prompted.